karlvr/punch/README.md

 punch -f web-server-config.sh instances
 ```

+### Automatic configuration

+Punch looks for a file named `.punch.cfg` starting in the current working directory and continuing
+up through parent directories.

 ## Running an instance

 Here is an example configuration file `web-server-config.sh`.
 This contains all of the settings necessary to run an instance: